Chameleon II: Death Match

-Chameleon II: Death Match is a 1999 science fiction action television movie, starring Bobbie Phillips.
+Chameleon II: Death Match is a 1999 American-Australian science fiction action television movie, starring Bobbie Phillips.
 It was written by Bennett Cohen and directed by Craig R. Baxley and Russell King.
 The film is part of a trilogy.
 It is a sequel to the 1998 film Chameleon and was followed by a second sequel, Chameleon 3: Dark Angel.
 Chameleon II was first aired on October 15, 1999 on UPN.

 Plot

 Kam (Bobbie Phillips), a genetically altered agent, is called back to action when the clientele of a luxury casino is taken hostage by an audacious criminal.